In Spreadsheet.com, it's easy to copy data in a worksheet by copying and pasting rows.

 There are multiple ways to copy a row.
 You can select the row you want to copy and right click, then select "Copy" from the dropdown.
 Select the row in which you want to paste your copied row and select "Paste" from the same dropdown to paste your copied row into its new location.

-Or, you can access copy and paste options from the workbook menu.
+Or, you can access copy and paste options from the document menu by navigating to the Edit submenu.

 Pasting a row onto an existing row will overwrite the previous data.
 Make sure you are okay losing that data or are pasting into a new blank row.
 Or, if you accidentally override important data, click undo and paste it into a different row.